nlyu1/nlyu1.github.io/_talks/2023-10-01-category-theory-2023.md

 venue: "Online"
 ---

-Self-study notes for Tom Leinster's Basic Category Theory, covering key concepts like basic definitions, adjunction, representables, and universal constructions.
+Self-study notes for Tom Leinster's *Basic Category Theory* Chapters 1-4, covering basic definitions, adjunction, representables, and universal constructions.

-My interest in category theory stems from studying MacLane and Birkhoff's Algebra (3rd ed).
+My interest in category theory stems from studying MacLane and Birkhoff's *Algebra*.
 Category theory offers precise yet abstract tools to justify mathematical constructions by focusing on their unifying properties.
 It provides a broad perspective that applies across various fields.
 Key insights from this brief dip include:

 1. Mathematical objects are understood through their relationships with other objects.
 2. Constructions are anchored in their universal properties.